tapilew/equilibrio-alpha/README.md

 6. **Developer Ecosystem & Deeper Composability:** Release SDK, documentation, standardized contract interfaces (beyond events) for direct on-chain interaction, enrichment of event data (e.g., `invoiceId`), and incentivize community contributions to the plugin ecosystem.
+Our focus on **DX** will be paramount here, providing developers with the tools and clear interfaces needed to build and contribute.
 7. **Open-Source Frontend Template & dApp Path:** Release the frontend template to enable community-built interfaces, including fully decentralized dApps interacting directly with the EquiProtocol contracts on chains like Celo,